On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: General Results on Approximation by Skellam

 At this point it is common to exhibit a solution $f$ defined by our choice of $g$.
 Instead, we forestall that step until later in this section, choosing rather to state a general result that will allow us to more quickly gain insight into the nature of the bounds we are able to obtain.
 Our result employs a minor variant of the notion of coupling that is common to the literature on Chen-Stein approximations. \begin{theorem} Let $U$ be as in (\ref{V Def}) and let $\mathcal{L}(U)$ denote the law of $U$.
 Let and be a collection of random variables all defined on a common probability space.
 If $\lambda_1=\sum_{k=1}^n p_k$ and $\lambda_2=\sum_{k=1}^m q_k$, and $W\sim Skellam(\lambda_1,\lambda_2)$, then

 where

 and $f_x$ is a solution to $\mathcal{A}\left[f_x(k)\right]=g_x(k)$ for $k\in \mathbb{Z}$. \end{theorem}

 The proof of this result relies on elementary considerations of the equation $\mathcal{A}[f_x(k)]=g_x(k)$ and may be found in the appendix in Section~\ref{sec:proof.of.coupling}.
-The extent to which it allows one to obtain error estimates of practical interest in a particular setting will depend on the extent to which both the main expression within brackets in (\ref{Stein KS Bound}) and the quantity $||\Delta f||$ can be further controled.
-We address these each in turn.
+The extent to which it allows one to obtain error estimates of practical interest in a particular setting will depend on the extent to which both the main expression within brackets in (\ref{Stein KS Bound}) and the quantity $||\Delta f||$ can be further controlled.
+While control of the former is problem dependent, control of the latter is not, and may be dealt with separately, as we do next.
+Afterwards, in Section~\ref{sec:applications}, we illustrate the control of the bracketed expression in (\ref{Stein KS Bound}), in the context of the problem of counting edges introduced in Section~\ref{sec:motiv.examples}.